AarshBatra/biteSizedAQ/README.md

   it to be easily identifiable.

 ------------------------------------------------------------------------

+## Project 16: 🎉 biteSizedAQ Turns One!
+Celebrating with an AirGradient Monitor Giveaway + New Logo Reveal

+- Read the full blog post here and checkout biteSizedAQ’s new logo: Link

+- Fill in the Survey for a chance to win an outdoor AirGradient AQ
+  monitor: Link

 ## Project 15: Block level Satellite derived population weighted Monthly PM2.5 dataset for India from 1998-2023